+1. Specimens are preferred to be received within 24 hours of collection.
+Culture and extraction will be attempted for specimens received after 24 hours and will be evaluated to determine if testing may proceed.
 2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
-An additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.
+An additional 3 to 4 weeks is required to culture fibroblasts before genetic testing can occur.
 3. All prenatal specimens must be accompanied by a maternal blood specimen; order MATCC / Maternal Cell Contamination, Molecular Analysis, Varies on the maternal specimen.